vishnu350/rs-mainspring-winder/README.md

 - **Filling: 100%** (parts may crumble under stress if lower).
 - **Layer thickness: 200 µm** or better.
 - **Printer: Any decent 3D printer**, as long as you understand your printer settings well enough.
-- **Color: Any**, best if all parts are the same color for equal tolerances between prints.
+- **Color: Any**, best if all parts are the same color which results in equal dimensional tolerances between prints.

 Steps to build your RS mainspring winder:
 1. Use a caliper to measure your mainspring barrel inner and outer diameters.
 The outer diameter includes the main wheel (gear).